dhwlm/php-skeleton/README.md

 ![Logo of the project](https://raw.githubusercontent.com/wearehive/project-guidelines/master/logo.sample.png)

-# Name of the project
+# php-skeleton
-> Additional information or tag line
+> A basic php project starter kit

 A brief description of your project, what it is used for.